Are you practicing yoga correctly? Are you making mistakes that could cause you an injury? Is there a correct and incorrect way to practice yoga?

-I'm going to be writing more articles teaching correct yoga pose alignment, particularly to address specific issues, as well as creating videos (coming soon).
-I'd love to hear what challenges you have so I can provide you with articles and videos that you would like to read, view and follow.
-Submit your challenges below.
+I'm going to be writing more articles teaching correct yoga pose alignment, particularly to address specific issues, as well as videos coming soon.

-Feel free to also leave any feedback and questions you have in the comments section below, and share on social media if you found this article helpful.
+Feel free to comment below and let me know what topics you would like to read about or leave any feedback and questions you have, and please share on social media if you found this article helpful!

 Check out some related yoga best practices articles below.